tayyeba-ali/python-projects/password-strength-meter/README.md

 - 🎯 **Styled Input Fields** – Centered layout for better user experience
 - 🎯 **Custom Button Design** – Green theme with hover effect
 - 🎯 **Expandable Feedback Section** – Shows suggestions only if password is weak

----

-Feel free to customize it further! 🚀🔥